Sport Management, '16

 Just five months after stepping off the court in her final basketball game as a Spartan, Ali Jones, class of 2016, walked into her dream job as the Fair Haven Union High School Activities Director.

-The Poultney, VT native graduated with a Bachelor of Science in Sports Administration and was also a two year starter for the Spartans.
+The Poultney, VT native graduated with a Bachelor of Science in Sport Management and was also a two-year starter for the Spartans.
 Jones credits her student-athlete experience with preparing her for her professional endeavors and providing her with the skills necessary to be successful.

 “Being a student-athlete helped me get a job in the field that I got my degree in.
 I increased my organizational skills as well as my time management skills,” she said.